Unofficial consolidated industrial design legislation

 - Regulations implementing EU Industrial Design legislation into Irish law

-- Commencement orders, fee changes, etc.
+- Commencement orders, fee changes, and so on

-SIs relating to Rules, Fees and Commencement Orders made under the primary legislation are available to view under the Principal Act on the Irish Statute Book: Industrial Designs Act 2001.
+SIs relating to Rules, Fees and Commencement Orders made under the primary legislation are available to view under the Principal Act on the Irish Statute Book: Industrial Designs Act 2001

 Regulations implementing EU industrial design legislation into Irish law